annayqho/TheCannon/docs/source/lamost_tutorial.rst

-We will then be able to use this model to determine these four APOGEE-scale labels from any new LAMOST spectrum, provided that the parameters of that star falls within the range of the reference set.
+We will then be able to use this model to determine these four APOGEE-scale labels from any new LAMOST spectrum, provided that the parameters of that star lie within the range of the reference set.
 For more details on this procedure, see the accompanying paper `Ho et al. 2017`_.